About Our Hospital

-Relatively speaking, veterinary care is a great value!
+Veterinary care is a great value!
 The cost of veterinary care has risen very little over the last 20 to 30 years, especially when compared to the cost of human health care or almost any other services.

 Veterinary fees are a reflection of the costs of maintaining suitable facilities, equipment and support personnel to provide the level of care that is expected in animal medicine today.
 Remember, too, the original cost of the animal has no bearing on the cost of services delivered.
-Annual veterinary care is a cost that should be factored in to the decision to own a pet.
+Annual veterinary care is a cost that should be factored into the decision to own a pet.

 I just got a new puppy/kitten.
 How much will veterinary care cost during the first year?
 And how much should I expect to spend annually after that?

 Puppies and kittens generally have the same health requirements: an initial veterinary visit that includes a physical exam, vaccinations, and tests for parasites.
 Follow-up visits include the rest of the puppy/kitten series of vaccinations, as well as treatment and preventives for parasites.
-Most veterinary hospitals can give you a basic estimate for these services, and most of the fees for these services shouldn’t vary significantly from hospital to hospital.
+Most veterinary hospitals can give you an initial estimate for these services, and most of the fees for these services shouldn’t vary significantly from hospital to hospital.

 Why do some veterinary hospitals charge such different prices for the same procedure(s)?

-Each veterinary hospital sets its own fees.
-These fees are largely based on expenses, such as salaries, utilities, and rent, that all vary from one area to another.
+Each veterinary hospital sets its fees.
+These fees are based mainly on expenses, such as salaries, utilities, and rent, that all vary from one area to another.
 However, the services that are covered under the same procedure or treatment may also differ from clinic to clinic.
 Medications, medical techniques and products, anesthetics, and equipment can all affect the cost of services.

 Why can’t a veterinarian give my pet a diagnosis over the phone?
-I can’t afford to come in to the clinic every time my pet has something minor wrong.
+I can’t afford to come to the clinic every time my pet has something minor wrong.

 Besides being unethical and illegal to prescribe medication over the phone, veterinarians can’t accurately diagnose or treat a pet without physically examining him or her.
 Veterinarians appreciate observant owners and want to hear their description of the pet’s symptoms.
 However, many diseases have the same symptoms but require different treatment.
 To determine the cause of the symptoms and ensure the best outcome, veterinarians need to examine the pet in person and sometimes perform diagnostic testing.
 Treating a pet for the wrong disease will cost more in the end and could be harmful or even deadly to your pet.